 The period takes its name ‘Warring States’ from the historical work ‘Strategy of the Warring States ➚’ 战国策 which chronicles the incessant warfare between the kingdoms.
 This was in part fueled by the need for more aggressive measures to stave off attacks from neighboring barbarian tribes.
 Powerful clans arose in armed opposition to the local ‘king’.
 There are similarities with Ancient Greece ➚ when Athens; Sparta and other small kingdoms vied for dominance at roughly the same time.
 Appropriately this was the time that Sun Wu 孙武 or Sun Tzu WG [544 - 496 BCE] wrote the influential ‘Art of War ➚’.
-This classic covers such topics as strategy; espionage; maneuvers; using terrain; tactics and planning and has been widely used over the ensuing centuries.
+This classic covers such topics as strategy; espionage; maneuvers; using terrain; tactics and planning and has been widely read over the ensuing centuries.
 Phrases such as ‘If you know both yourself and your enemy, you can win many battles without risk’ remain useful idioms even to this day.
 Sun Bin’s ‘Art of War’ (possibly a descendent) was also written in this period.
-It described the military strategy for the nobility fighting each other in chariots, as well as use of cavalry, infantry, archers (with crossbows) and other specialized fighting units.
+It described the strategy for the nobility to fight each other in chariots, as well as the use of cavalry, infantry, archers (with crossbows) and other specialized fighting units.
 The building of larger armies had enabled the gradual conquest of smaller fiefdoms to form the seven large states by 300BCE.

 Just north of Xi'an the Qin kingdom built the Zheng Guo canal from the Jing river to the Luo river to provide irrigation that greatly improved agricultural yields.
 This scheme at the heart of Sichuan around Chengdu was started in 316BCE and continues in operation to this day.
 The canal engineer Li Bing built the Dujiangyan irrigation system ➚ on the Min river during this period.
 A carved statue of Li Bing proudly attests to this feat of engineering built over two thousand years ago.
 For many centuries the statue stood in the waters and the level of the river lapping up against the statue warned of flood or drought conditions.
 [A Daoist deity Erlang Shen 二郎神 is reputedly his son].
-It was during this period that the traditional writing brush came into use as well as chopsticks.
+It was during this period that the traditional bamboo writing brush came into use as well as chopsticks.